hm-lang/core/proposals/intro.md

 A hash map can look up elements by key in O(1) time.
-You can use the explicit way to define a map, e.g., `VariableName: map@(key: keyType, value: valueType)`, or you can use the implicit method, `VariableName: valueType[keyType]`.
-E.g., for a map from integers to strings, you can use: `MyMap: string[int]`.
+You can use the explicit way to define a map, e.g., `VariableName: map@(key: keyType, value: valueType)`, or you can use the implicit method, `VariableName[keyType]: valueType`.
+E.g., for a map from integers to strings, you can use: `MyMap[int]: string`.

 ```
 # some relevant pieces of the class definition